Felicia Hemans: Early life and education

 Felicia Dorothea Browne was born on 25 September 1793, at 118 Duke Street, Liverpool.
-She was the daughter of George Browne, who worked for his father-in-law's wine importing business and succeeded him as Tuscan and imperial consul in Liverpool, and Felicity, daughter of Benedict Paul Wagner (1718–1806), wine importer at 9 Wolstenholme Square, Liverpool and Venetian consul for that city.
+She was the daughter of George Browne, who worked for his father-in-law's wine importing business and succeeded him as Tuscan and imperial consul in Liverpool.
+Her mother, Felicity, was the daughter of Benedict Paul Wagner (1718–1806), wine importer at 9 Wolstenholme Square, Liverpool and Venetian consul for that city.
 Hemans was the fourth of six children (three boys and three girls) to survive infancy.
 Her sister Harriet collaborated musically with Hemans and later edited her complete works (7 vols. with memoir, 1839).
 George Browne's business soon brought the family to Denbighshire in North Wales, where she spent her youth.
 They lived in a cottage within the grounds of Gwrych Castle near Abergele when Felicia was seven years old until she was sixteen and in 1809 moved to Bronwylfa, St. Asaph (Flintshire).
 She later called Wales "Land of my childhood, my home and my dead".
 Lydia Sigourney says of her education:

 The nature of the education of Mrs. Hemans, was favourable to the development of her genius.
 A wide range of classical and poetical studies, with the acquisition of several languages, supplied both pleasant aliment and needful discipline.
 She required not the excitement of a more public system of culture,—for the never-resting love of knowledge was her school master.

 Hemans was proficient in Welsh, French, German, Italian, Spanish and Portuguese.
 Her sister Harriet remarked that "One of her earliest tastes was a passion for Shakspeare, which she read, as her choicest recreation, at six years old."

 Career

 Hemans' first poems, dedicated to the Prince of Wales, were published in Liverpool in 1808, when she was fourteen, arousing the interest of poet Percy Bysshe Shelley, who briefly corresponded with her.
-She quickly followed them up with "England and Spain" (1808), politically addressing the Peninsular War, and "The Domestic Affections" (1812).
-In contrast to its title, which Hemans did not choose, many of the book's poems explore issues of patriotism and war, this was published on the eve to her marriage to captain Alfred Hemans.
+She quickly followed them up with "England and Spain" (1808), politically addressing the Peninsular War, and "The Domestic Affections" (1812), with the latter published just before her marriage to Captain Alfred Hemans.
+In contrast to its title, which Hemans did not choose, many of the book's poems explore issues of patriotism and war.